 The episodes and events that we experience become intimately associated with emotion as they are stored as memories in the brain.
 Recalling a favorite vacation may summon pleasure for years to come, whereas the fear that accompanies a memory of assault might cause a victim to never return to the scene of the crime.
 Tonegawa explains that the contextual information about these events – where and when they happened—is recorded in the brain’s hippocampus, whereas the emotional component of the memory is stored separately, in a brain region called the amygdala.
 “The amygdala can store information with either a positive or negative valence, and associate it with a memory,” Tonegawa explains.

-Last year, Tonegawa and his colleagues reported that by artificially activating the small set of cells that stored a specific memory in a mouse, they could create a new, false memory.
+Last year, Tonegawa and his colleagues reportedexternal link, opens in a new tab that by artificially activating the small set of cells that stored a specific memory in a mouse, they could create a new, false memory.
 In that study, the team made the cells that stored a memory of a safe environment sensitive to light, so that they could be manipulated by the researchers.
 Switching on those cells while subjecting the animal to a mild shock in a new environment caused the mouse to fear the original environment, even though it had had no unpleasant experiences there.

 In those experiments, the scientists had caused the mice to associate a neutral setting with fear.
 Now Tonegawa and his colleagues wanted to see if he could alter a memory that was already associated with emotion.
 Once an animal had developed fear of a place, could the memory of that place be made pleasurable instead?